 Confidence comes from knowing that you’re making a difference to the people that you’re serving, what you’re doing so in a way that’s meaningful to them, and that your actions are aligned to delivering an overall remarkable experience.
 People want to feel they’re valued members the Value Proposition is your mantra.

 Define the audience.

 A Value Proposition gives you the path by defining your ideal target audience right and then identifying and understanding a core need that you look to satisfy with your planned solution.
-A clear Value Proposition thereby helps you avoid wasting money, time and effort by offering products or services that aren’t relevant or attractive to your target customers; and then trying to digital marketing and sell to customers who want to purchase from you anyway.
+A clear Value Proposition thereby helps you avoid wasting money, time and effort by offering products or services that aren’t relevant or attractive to your target customers; and then trying digital marketing and selling to customers who want to purchase from you anyway.

 Tips to Create a gaining Value Proposition for Your Business

 You must understand who your customers are and what they value most.
 Find out what motivates them and how best you can leverage those motivations to reinforce your UVP.
 Creating buyer personas can help you to understand your real customers.